ory/kratos/docs/docs/reference/configuration.md

   cookie:
     - ipsumipsumipsumi

-  ## Secret Keys for Ciphering ##
+  ## Secrets to use for encryption by cipher ##
   #
-  # The first secret in the array is used for encrypting data while all other keys are used to decrypt data.
+  # The first secret in the array is used for encryption data while all other keys are used to decrypt older data that were signed with.
-  # for now is only used for access and refresh token from oidc.
-  #
-  # WARNING the secret key must be 32 caracters long all keys that not 32 characters long will be ignore
   #
   # Set this value using environment variables on
   # - Linux/macOS: